 The MSS Administrative (Admin) Console is a central location for system and product configuration.

-First, use the MSS Admin Console to access Cluster Management to set key cluster settings.
+First, use the MSS Admin Console to access Cluster Management, where you will set key cluster settings.
 Later, use the MSS Admin Console to further configure your product(s).